Acceptable Use Policy

 · Don't remotely log into (or otherwise use) any workstation or computer not designated explicitly for public logins over the network -- even if the configuration of the computer permits remote access -- unless you have explicit permission from the owner and the current user of that computer to log into that machine.

 Users should understand that uses of computing and communications resources are not completely private.
 The normal operation and maintenance of the University’s technology resources require backup and caching of data and communications, logging of activity, monitoring of general use patterns, and other such activities that are necessary to provide quality service.
-The university treats stored information as confidential, examining the contents only on those occasions where it is required by law, or is necessary to protect the health, safety and welfare of the university community or society at large, as determined by senior university officials.
+The University treats stored information as confidential, examining the contents only on those occasions where it is required by law, or is necessary to protect the health, safety and welfare of the University community or society at large, as determined by senior University officials.

 V. Respect the Intellectual Property of Others

-CUA faculty, students, and staff produce and consume a vast amount of intellectual property, much of it in digital form, as part of our education and research missions.
+University faculty, students, and staff produce and consume a vast amount of intellectual property, much of it in digital form, as part of our education and research missions.
 This includes materials covered by the patent, copyright, and trademark laws, as well as license or other contractual terms.

-Members of the CUA community also avail themselves of a wide variety of entertainment content that is available on the Internet, most of which is protected by copyright or subject to other legal restrictions on use.
+Members of the University community also avail themselves of a wide variety of entertainment content that is available on the Internet, most of which is protected by copyright or subject to other legal restrictions on use.

 All users need to insure that their use of all these protected digital materials respects the rights of the owners.